You are viewing 2023's Hunting Laws & Regulations. Click to here to view information for 2022

 All license buyers (16 or older) born after August 1, 1977 must successfully complete an approved hunter education course.
 Exceptions include: APOST certified law enforcement officers employed in the state, active duty U.S. Military personnel and Alabama residents who are active members of the AL National Guard.

-There are two ways to obtain your hunter education class: an in person class, also called a traditional class, or an all online option.
-The in person hunter education course is free; whereas the internet course providers charge a fee.
-100% of the fee goes to the course provider to pay for the cost of providing and maintaining the online course.
+There are two ways to obtain your hunter education class: an in person class, or an all online option.
 Students taking hunter education must be ten years of age or older.

 A list of classes along with more information about hunter education can be found on our website www.outdooralabama.com/hunting/hunter-education-alabama.